BNLNPPS/swf-daqsim-agent/README.md

 ---

+## Disclaimer

+The _comms_ part is currently work in progress, it's a stub not ready for real use.

 ## About
 * __Work Title__: _swf-daqsim-agent_
 * __Purpose__: To simulate the state machine of the ePIC DAQ, including its components interacting